NINAnor/seatrack-db/README.md

-seatrackR - R package for utilizing the seatrack database
+seatrackdb - R package for utilizing the seatrack database
 ==============

 Much of the basic functionality is now in place, but will continue to be developed.
-Please take a look at the vignettes for a guide to what is available `help(package = "seatrackR")`.
+Please take a look at the vignettes for a guide to what is available `help(package = "seatrackRdb")`.
 Note that all functions might not be showed in the vignettes.

 Functionality that exists: